Explore Johannesburg

 Address: Hector Pieterson Sq., corner of Khumalo and Pela Sts., Orlando West, Soweto Johannesburg

-Hector Pieterson became the iconic image of the 1976 Soweto uprising during apartheid South Africa, when a news photograph of the dying Hector being carried by a fellow student was published across the globe.
-He was just 12 years old when the police, unprovoked, opened fire on school children who had gathered to protest the imposition of Afrikaans as a medium of instruction in township schools.
-The museum fuses memorabilia with modern technology and cultural history and is located two blocks away from where Hector was killed.
-In 2007 Hector's sister Antoinette, who is seen in the famous photograph holding her hands held out in panic, was working at the museum as a tour guide and today 16 June is a public holiday named National Youth Day to honour young people.
+Hector Pieterson became the iconic image of the 1976 Soweto Uprising in Apartheid South Africa, when a news photograph of the dying Hector being carried by a fellow student was published across the globe.<br /><br /> He was just 12 years old when the police opened fire on school children who had gathered to protest the imposition of Afrikaans as a medium of instruction in township schools.
+The protest was intended to be peaceful but became a violent confrontation when police demanded that the students disperse; students threw stones and police fired bullets.<br /><br /> News of the bloodshed ignited uprisings across the country in which 550 people were killed.
+Hector was one of the first to die on that tragic day.
+The museum fuses memorabilia with modern technology and cultural history and is located two blocks away from where Hector was killed.<br /><br /> Hector's sister Antoinette, who is seen in the famous photograph holding her hands out in panic, worked for many years at the museum as a tour guide.
+The 16 June is a public holiday named National Youth Day in South Africa, to honour the courage of the youth that stood up to the apartheid regime, and young people in general.<br /><br />

 Cradle of Humankind and Maropeng Visitor Centre